ludanortmun/itesm-mna-barred-galaxies/README.md

 # Barred Galaxies Dataset Tool

-A Python tool for downloading and managing galaxy images from the Legacy Survey DR10, specifically focused on barred galaxies' analysis.
+A Python tool for detecting barred galaxies in astronomical images.
+Part of my Master's degree project at ITESM, in collaboration with UNAM's Insituto de Astronomía.

 ## Installing dependencies